sorpaas/agent/README.md

 ### Overloading

-It is possible to perform an entire request with a single call.
+It's possible to perform an entire request with a single call.
 Supply the required parameters when first creating the request.
 There are usually multiple degrees of overloading.